Ibrahim-Patel/C-and-C-Project/README.md

 # C-and-C-Project
-Achieved full marks in final year project designed to test C and C++ proficiency as well as analytic capabilities.
-Had to think meticulously to numerically solve the problems stated and write codes to answer said questions.
+Achieved full marks in final year project designed to test C and C++ proficiency in solving unfamiliar problems.
+Thought meticulously and used analytic capabilities to numerically solve problems and write procedural codes to answer the questions stated.